/

 });

-Alternatively, you can skip the conditional logic entirely and let Sendblue handle the routing.
-When you send a message through Sendblue, it automatically detects the recipient's device and chooses iMessage, RCS, or SMS accordingly.
+When you send through Sendblue, it automatically detects the recipient's device and chooses iMessage, RCS, SMS, or MMS accordingly.
+Keep your Twilio call handling separate on the voice side of the number.

 Step 6: Set Up Webhooks for Inbound Messages